-I was just about to say to him, "Besides, the worst thing that happens is you lose a mirror," when a second dumptruck comes hauling ass over the hill and BAM!! smacks right into me, shearing the side view mirror right off the truck.
+I was just about to say to him, "Besides, the worst thing that can happen is you lose a mirror..." when a second dumptruck came hauling ass over the hill and BAM!! smacked into me shearing the side view mirror right off the truck.

-Jim said, "I do have to say that you impressed me.
+As we got closer to the school, my instructor Jim said, "I do have to say, you impressed me.
 Both times.
-With that first truck, you slowed down, you controlled your vehicle, you assessed the situation.
+With that first truck, you slowed down, you controlled your vehicle, and you assessed the situation.
 I thought for sure he was going to hit you and I couldn't believe what a close call it was.
-Then with the second truck; man, you didn't even flinch.
+Then with the second truck, man, you didn't even flinch.
 No scream.
 No swerve.
 Nothing.
 Very impressive."

-In the meantime, Jim went to get a replacement mirror so we could go back out and finish our practicing.
-Here's a closer look at the missing mirror, after the "incident" and before the repair:
+In the meantime, Jim went to get a replacement mirror so we could go back out and finish practicing.
+Here's a closer look at the missing mirror - after the "incident" and before the repair:

-I guess now, I will not only check my mirrors every eight to twelve seconds to make sure the area surrounding my truck is safe, but I'm also going to have to make sure they are still there.
+I guess now, not only will I check my mirrors every eight to twelve seconds to make sure the area surrounding my truck is safe, but I'm also going to check to make sure they're still there.